Skip to product information

 Yours / Di Cavalcanti (signed)

-There will not be a Brazilian among the 200 million that populate the country who does not know the name of Emiliano Di Cavalcanti (1897 - 1976).
+There is no Brazilian among the 200 million people who live in the country who does not know the name of Emiliano Di Cavalcanti (1897 - 1976).
 The great modernist painter, who illustrated the colors of Brazil and popularized national art around the world, is still present in the popular imagination, but what was the life of the man behind the prestigious artist like?
 After all, Cavalcanti also went through times of war, longing and melancholy.

-Born in Rio de Janeiro in 1897, Di Cavalcanti, still young, approached paints and brushes making illustrations for Fon Fon magazine.
-In 1916, he moved to São Paulo to study law, but soon began to visit the studio of impressionist George Fischer Elpons.
-From then on, he never left the canvases again, idealized the Modern Art Week at the Municipal Theater of São Paulo, joined the communist party, married the painter Noêmia Brandão, and, finally, settled in Paris, in the troubled decade from 1930.
+Born in Rio de Janeiro in 1897, Di Cavalcanti, while still young, came across paints and brushes by creating illustrations for the magazine Fon Fon.
+In 1916, he moved to São Paulo to study law, but soon began to frequent the studio of the impressionist George Fischer Elpons.
+From then on, he never left the canvases, devising the Modern Art Week at the Teatro Municipal de São Paulo, joining the Communist Party, marrying the painter Noêmia Brandão, and finally settling in Paris, in the turbulent 1930s.

-However, the stay in the City of Light seems not to have been a smooth sea for the artist, a secret he revealed in an intimate letter written to a friend.
-In his own words, Cavalcanti says that his work on a radio at that time tired and bored him.
-The great painter also states that, at the beginning of that year, he had an immense debt that worried him and made him not have good expectations regarding 1939.
-Little did he know that that would be his last year in France, since, with the At the beginning of World War II, Di would return to Brazil for one of the most fertile phases of his career as a painter.
+However, his stay in the City of Light does not seem to have been smooth sailing for the artist, a secret he revealed in an intimate letter written to a friend.
+In his own words, Cavalcanti says that his work on the radio at that time tired and bored him.
+The great painter also states that, at the beginning of the year, he had a huge debt that worried him and made him have low expectations for 1939.
+Little did he know that that would be his last year in France, since, with the outbreak of World War II, Di would return to Brazil for one of the most fertile phases of his career as a painter.

-Back in his homeland, Cavalcanti would openly combat abstractionism, travel to Uruguay and Argentina, exhibiting in the city of Buenos Aires, and meet Zuília, who would become one of his favorite muses, in addition to illustrating books by renowned figures such as Vinícius de Moraes and Jorge Amado.
-He would still return to Paris in 1946 to look for some of his missing paintings, but, after the Second World War, this would already be a new world.
+Back in his homeland, Cavalcanti would openly fight against abstractionism, travel to Uruguay and Argentina, exhibit in the city of Buenos Aires, and meet Zuília, who would become one of his favorite muses, in addition to illustrating books by renowned figures such as Vinícius de Moraes and Jorge Amado.
+He would also return to Paris in 1946 to look for some of his missing paintings, but after the Second World War, this would be a new world.

-However, still at the end of the 1930s, Cavalcanti mentions, in his missive, how he misses Brazil and the warmth of his Paquetá; and he also reveals that his wife, Noêmia, would move into a studio even if they were still married.
-The artist wishes him happiness, but did he feel lonely?
+However, still at the end of the 1930s, Cavalcanti tells us in his letter how much he misses Brazil and the warmth of his Paquetá; and he also reveals that his wife, Noêmia, would move to a studio even if they remained married.
+The artist wishes her happiness, but did he not feel alone?

-The beginning of 1939 was certainly a difficult time for the great artist, marked by nostalgia, melancholy and doubts.
-Finally, Di Cavalcanti returned to Brazil to soon conquer the world again, teaching that, sometimes, a step back is also a step forward, and, mainly, showing that life is made of movements, sometimes linear, but mostly commuting, a coming and going that often lacks meaning or explanation for those who navigate its waves, but always follows its destiny.
+The beginning of 1939 was certainly a difficult time for the great artist, marked by longing, melancholy and doubts.
+Finally, Di Cavalcanti returned to Brazil to soon return to conquer the world, teaching that sometimes a step back is also a step forward, and, above all, showing that life is made up of movements, sometimes linear, but mostly pendular, a back and forth that often lacks meaning or explanation for those who sail its waves, but always follows its destiny.

 View full details